-ARERA carried on his mandate with resolution 443/2019/ R/rif that approved the first Waste Tariff Method (MTR) for the period 2018-2021, in compliance with the multi-level institutional structure that characterizes the waste sector and in respect of asymmetry, in consideration of the specific elements of the different territorial contexts.
+ARERA, in October 2019, carried on his mandate with resolution 443/2019/ R/rif that approved the first Waste Tariff Method (MTR) for the period 2018- 2021, in compliance with the multi-level institutional structure that characterizes the waste sector and in respect of asymmetry, in consideration of the specific elements of the different territorial contexts.

-The regulatory tariff act of the Authority is to be considered as a first step towards the complete definition of a regulation on tariff revenues and the resulting articulation of the tariffs applied to users of the service, and incorporates some first elements of transparency and efficiency.
-This first tariff act regulates operators active in waste collection and operators active in both waste collection and treatment and disposal services, but excludes operators active in only treatment and disposal services, for which ARERA is expected to define a specific regulatory act.
+The regulatory tariff act of the Authority is to be considered as the first step towards the definition of a regulation on tariff revenues and the resulting articulation of the tariffs applied to users of the service, and incorporates some first elements of transparency and efficiency.
+This first tariff act regulated operators active in waste collection and operators active in both waste collection and treatment and disposal services, but excludes operators active in only treatment and disposal services, for which ARERA defined a specific regulatory act.
+Precisely, in August 2021, with resolution 363/2021/R/rif, ARERA defined the criteria for recognizing efficient operating and investment costs for the period 2022-2025, adopting the Waste Tariff Method (MTR-2).
+This act updates the resolution 443/2019/R/rif and introduces a national criteria for the determination of tariffs of the treatment plants.